 Trimming your dog’s nails can be a tricky business and they need it often, particularly when you first bring them home.
 The next time you’re looking for personal protection dogs for sale, pay attention to their paws.
 Their nails will likely need a trim.
 Unfortunately, if you cut them too short, you can damage the nerves and cause bleeding.
 Hypericum is a great treatment for this type of nerve damage.

-Often, even well trained personal protection dogs will get into mischief.
+Often, even well-trained protection dogs will get into mischief.
 If they get into the garbage and eat something unhealthy, this can produce vomiting and diarrhea.
 Nux vomica is perfect for treating this kind of nausea.
 It can be used following surgery as well.

 4. Physical Injuries